dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 #### Integer Underflow

-Next, we will see what happens when an Integer Underflow occurs.
+Next, we will see what happens when an integer underflow occurs.
 Review the code below:

 ```
 //example from https://cwe.mitre.org/data/definitions/191.html